-For members with an I/DD or a TBI who have a guardian and for children/adolescents with a parent/guardian, telephonic contact may be with a guardian in lieu of the member, only where appropriate or necessary.
+Telephonic or two-way real time video contact may be with a legally responsible person/guardian in lieu of the member, only where appropriate or necessary.
 In-person contact must involve the member.
-Contacts that are not required to be in-person may be telephonic or through two-way real time video and audio conferencing, If the care manager utilizes two-way real time video and audio conferencing, the care manager must enable applicable encryption and privacy modes and provide notice to the member that the third-party application potentially introduces privacy risks.
+Contacts that are not required to be in-person may be telephonic or through two-way real time video.
+If the care manager/extender/supervising care manager utilizes two-way real time video and audio conferencing, the care manager/extender/ supervising care manager must enable applicable encryption and privacy modes and provide notice to the member that the third-party application potentially introduces privacy risks.
 Public facing video communication applications, such as Facebook Live, Twitch, or TikTok, should not be used.

-If a member expresses preference for fewer contacts, including fewer in-person contacts (e.g. due to being immunocompromised), this preference should be documented in the Care Plan/ISP and reviewed with the supervising care manager.
+Member preferences for contact frequency should be documented in the Care Plan/ISP and reviewed with the supervising care manager.
+The updated Care Plan/ISP should be signed by the member or their legally responsible person/guardian.